hypi-universe/docs/content/userdefinedfunctions.md

 </TabItem>
 </Tabs>

-###   groovyTrash
+###   trash

-`groovyTrash` function can be used to put unwanted data in a trash.
+Below `groovyTrash` user defined function can be used to put unwanted data in a trash.
 Its behaviour is the same as the [trash](deletedata.md#trash) function from CRUD APIs.
-Here is the schema.
+You may choose another name for `groovyTrash`

 ```
 type Mutation {